 Skip to main content

-We're proposing a new draft DAMP after reviewing compliance data, community reports and input into previous engagements about dogs and cats.
+We're proposing a new draft Domestic Animal Management Plan (DAMP) after reviewing compliance data, community reports and input into previous engagements about dogs and cats.
 The draft DAMP aims to take a balanced approach to promoting responsible pet ownership and protecting our community, environment and the welfare of cats and dogs.
-We need your feedback on two significant proposed changes, to help Council decide if they should be included in the final DAMP.

 Your questions answered